 Great Websites for Kids – Websites in all areas vetted by the Association for Library Service to Children, a division of the American Library Association.

 Bring your class to the library for a fun tour!
 We offer hour-long programs for pre-school through High School that can be tailored to your needs.
 Our Young Minds Librarians will present a grade appropriate library introduction and story time.

-Visits are available Tuesday through Fridays from 10:00-11:00 at the Ives Main Branch.
+Visits are generally available Monday through Friday from 10:00-11:00 at the Ives Main Branch.
 Call 203.946.8129 to reserve your spot.
+Can’t come to us?
+We’ll come to you!
 Class visits can also be made to our other branches.
 Contact each branch directly for information.